B4rtekk1/Password_Manager/README.md

 ## Future Improvements

 - Add functionality to edit or delete existing passwords.
-- Implement a password generator for stronger passwords.
 - Add support for exporting/importing the password database.
 - Enhance error handling for invalid inputs.